RYGhub/bobbot/README.md

-# Bob
+# `bob-bot`

-A Discord bot for creating and destroying temporary voice channels.
+A Discord bot for creating and destroying **temporary voice channels**.

 > _Ever wanted [Mumble](https://www.mumble.info/)'s temporary voice channels on Discord?_
 > _Bob can help you!_

 ## About

-Bob is a bot that allows a group of users to create **voice channels that are automatically deleted after everybody leaves**.
+Bob is a bot that allows a group of users to create voice channels that are automatically deleted after everybody leaves.

 ## Usage

 While you are connected to any voice channel:

 - `!build <channel-name>` | **create a new temporary channel** and enter it

 ## Add to your server